ovatsug25/ovatsug25.github.com.builder/source/updates/2014-07-01-Why-I-Chose-Middleman.md

 all is simply a folder which lives at pretty much one level.
 I was between using Rake and Gulp and decided upon Rake because of its legibility.

+This was my preliminary spec:

+1 - Build and compile assets, move to src folder
+2 - Build and compile list of templates and partials
+3 - Go through each of the files and assign templates and build partials according to their folder structure 4 - start server / just let go

 However, midway through the build process I came upon Middleman.
 Middleman does exactly what I wanted it to do.
 Basically it does a build process by filtering folders and files based on the